PixelPilot1/calculator_bookmark.js/README.md

-# Calculator V2 Bookmarklet
+# Introducing The BitCalc Alpha V3 Calculator Bookmarklet

-Welcome to Calculator V2, a handy tool that turns your browser into a powerful calculator capable of performing basic arithmetic operations.
+Welcome to Calculator Alpha V3, a handy tool that turns your browser into a powerful calculator capable of performing complex arithmetic operations.
 This calculator is easily accessible, deployable with a single click, and operates completely offline.

 ## Features